 Heat the cream to melt the chocolate

 Step 4.
-After 30 seconds stir the cream and chocolate and start adding about a tablespoon of butter to the chocolate.
+After 30 seconds, stir the cream and chocolate and start adding about a tablespoon of butter to the chocolate.
 Keep adding the butter and stirring until the butter is completely melted.

-If by chance the chocolate and butter stop melting just pop the bowl in the microwave for 25 seconds and stir again.
+If the chocolate and butter stop melting by chance, just pop the bowl in the microwave for 25 seconds and stir again.

 Mixing buttering into ganache